9 Alternatives to Zillow When Buying or Selling a Home

 HomeLight

-HomeLight is a technology platform that gives hundreds of thousands of homebuyers and sellers the opportunity to partner with top real estate agents.
-HomeLight’s Agent Match platform is free to use and generates the names of top-performing agents in your area that will help you sell your home faster and for more money.
+HomeLight is a technology platform that allows hundreds of thousands of homebuyers and sellers to partner with top real estate agents.
+Its Agent Match platform is free to use and generates the names of top-performing agents in your area who can help you buy a home that fits your needs and sell your home faster and for more money.

 Rather than listing all of the agents, HomeLight analyzes more than 27 million transactions and thousands of reviews to make sure we’re recommending the most experienced and qualified agents based on your needs.
 Agents don’t pay to be listed, so you can be sure that you’re getting the best match for your individual situation.

-HomeLight also offers a wealth of resources in our Buyer’s Resource Center and Seller’s Resource Center.
-If you have a question, chances are we’ve found an answer through extensive research and in-depth agent interviews.
+- Buyer’s Resource Center and Seller’s Resource Center: Learn more about the buying and selling process.
+If you have a real estate-related question, chances are, we’ve found an answer through extensive research and in-depth agent interviews.

 Redfin